asad-62/IVP-DNN/README.md

 Compare the classification results with the input picture and decide if they match:

 https://docs.google.com/spreadsheets/d/1WVZ-QP9rGHllbYnH2YPP3CVSAkEy-JzuhDIM4Vh4yJM/edit?usp=sharing
-*Add a 1 if statement true, 0 if false
+<br>*Add a 1 if statement true, 0 if false
-The most likely classification is acceptable for the picture -> both get a 1 At least one of all classification results is acceptable -> TOP 5 gets a 1, TOP 1 gets a 0 Obviously if they are not matching at all, both get a 0*
+<br>The most likely classification is acceptable for the picture -> both get a 1<br>
+At least one of all classification results is acceptable -> TOP 5 gets a 1, TOP 1 gets a 0<br>
+Obviously if they are not matching at all, both get a 0*

 ### Working with high resolution images